oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 Though Truffle AST interpreters enjoy excellent peak performance, they can struggle in terms of:

 - *Memory footprint*.
 Trees are not a compact program representation.
 A root node's entire AST, with all of its state (e.g., `@Cached` parameters) must be allocated before it can execute.
 This allocation is especially detrimental for code that is only executed a handful of times (e.g., bootstrap code).
 - *Interpreted performance*.
-AST interpreters contain many highly polymorphic `execute` call sites that are difficult for the JVM to optimize.
-These sites pose no problem for runtime-compiled code (where partial evaluation can eliminate the polymorphism), but cold code that runs in the interpreter suffers from poor performance.
+Before an AST is hot enough to be runtime-compiled, it runs in the interpreter in plain Java code.
+Techniques like specialization and boxing avoidance can improve interpreted performance, but optimization opportunities are otherwise limited.
+The JVM can JIT compile the interpreter code itself, and sometimes it can use type profiles to inline method calls, but AST interpreters often have megamorphic `execute` call sites that prevent inlining.

-Bytecode interpreters enjoy the same peak performance as ASTs, but they can be encoded with less memory and are more amenable to optimization (e.g., via [host compilation](../HostCompilation.md)).
-Unfortunately, bytecode interpreters are more difficult and tedious to implement properly.
+Bytecode interpreters enjoy the same peak performance as ASTs, but they can be encoded with less memory.
+Moreover, there are several techniques available to improve the interpreted performance of bytecode interpreters, including quickening, superinstructions, [host compilation](../HostCompilation.md), and template compilation.

+The downside to bytecode interpreters is that they are more difficult to implement properly.
 Bytecode DSL reduces the implementation effort by generating a bytecode interpreter automatically from a set of AST node-like specifications called "operations".

 ## Sample interpreter